brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 want to enjoy it.
 I started off in reasonably good shape, but my preparation started about a year before I stepped onto the trail in North Adams.
 Key elements of the
 training:
 * I walked 5-12 miles every day for a year leading up to the hike.
-No weights, although that would probably help.
 My longer training days were often made up of two walks, one in early morning and one in the evening before dinner.
 * I did basic weight training at a local gym for about 6 months prior to the hike.
 Push (arms), pull (arms), legs every other day.
 In my view, weight training is the most effective step you can take to avoid injury on a long-distance hiking trip.
 * My wife and I walked the West Highland Way in Scotland 3 months prior to the trip.
 This was a ~100 mile trip in 6 days with two >20 mile days.
-This *was not* a back-packing trip and the terrain was much easier than the Green Mountains of Vermont, however it was very helpful to get used to walking for multiple consecutive days (some in the pouring rain) without rest in between.
-I also liked the chance to test my socks/shoes to make sure that blisters weren't going to be an issue.
+This *was not* a backpacking trip and the terrain was much easier than the Green Mountains of Vermont, however it was very helpful to get used to walking for multiple consecutive days (some in the pouring rain) without rest in between.
+I also liked the chance to test my socks/shoes and to make sure that blisters weren't going to be an issue.
 * I lost about 25 pounds during this process and got to a BMI target of 24.
 Coincidentally (or not), my pack weight was around 25 pounds.
 Anyone who plans to spend a lot of time/money